Governance & Succession

 • Architectural Order

-No single Office may unilaterally alter the foundational provisions governing:
+No single Office may unilaterally alter foundational provisions concerning:

 • Constitution of the Institutional Seat